maikg/JSONSchema/README.md

 }

+$schema = new Schema(Schema::TYPE_OBJECT, function($obj) {
     // It's also possible to specify multiple types for a single key.
-$schema = new Schema(Schema::TYPE_OBJECT, function($obj) {
+    //
-    // This requires the 'name' key to be present, but it can be either NULL or a string.
+    // This example requires the 'name' key to be present, but it can be either NULL or a string.
     // When specifying a custom validation when using this syntax, it is called always
     // whenever the actual type matches one of the expected types, except when the actual
     // type is NULL.